niyoseris/subbul/README.txt

 python subbul.py

+You may add it to bashrc with an alias to run easily.

 The code is for downloading Turkish subtitles with utf8 encoding for .mp4 files in current directory.

 You can replace or modify the code easily for other options.